The Pulse of K-Entertainment

 Why the reported Bong Seok recast is such a big deal for Moving 2

-Disney+ and nne are keeping the reported casting at arm’s length
+Disney+ and NNE are keeping the reported casting at arm's length

 Lee Jung Ha's enlistment is the reason this story will not cool off

-What Won Gyu Bin would bring to the role, if the report holds
+What Gyu-bin Won would bring to the role, if the report holds

-Won Gyu Bin is still early in his screen career, which is exactly why this reported casting has people double-taking.
+Gyu-bin Won is still early in his screen career, which is exactly why this reported casting has people double-taking.
 Soompi noted that he debuted through BITCH X RICH 2 and is also attached to the upcoming tvN drama See You at Work Tomorrow!.
 That is not the resume of a safe, low-risk replacement for a franchise favorite.
 It is the profile of a newcomer being thrown into the deep end.
 At the same time, there is a logic to it.
 Moving 2 reportedly plans to widen its focus toward new characters and the older generation, so a younger actor stepping into Bong Seok could be asked to carry less of the full-season burden than Lee did the first time around.
-If Disney+ confirms the move, the real test will be whether Won can preserve Bong Seok’s sincerity while fitting a bigger, potentially darker season-two machine.
+If Disney+ confirms the move, the real test will be whether Gyu-bin Won can preserve Bong-seok Kim's sincerity while fitting a bigger, potentially darker season-two machine.

 Fans Also Ask

-Has Won Gyu Bin been confirmed for Moving 2?
+Has Gyu-bin Won been confirmed for Moving 2?

 Share This Article